Hulk Hogan: World Wrestling Federation (1979–1981)

 According to his autobiography My Life Outside the Ring, Bollea briefly left professional wrestling in 1979 and was working on the Tampa docks when he was spotted by Gerald Brisco.
-Brisco and his brother encouraged Hogan to return to wrestling and helped arrange a meeting with World Wide Wrestling Federation promoter Vince McMahon Sr. However this claim is disputed, with some wrestling historians crediting Terry Funk with recommending Hogan to McMahon Sr., having recognized his potential during Hogan's early matches.
-Funk, who previously appeared in the 1978 Sylvester Stallone film Paradise Alley, would also later recommend Hogan to Stallone when he appeared as Thunderlips in Rocky III.
+Brisco and his brother encouraged Hogan to return to wrestling and helped arrange a meeting with World Wide Wrestling Federation promoter Vincent J. McMahon.
+However this claim is disputed, with some wrestling historians crediting Terry Funk with recommending Hogan to McMahon, having recognized his potential during Hogan's early matches.
+Funk, who previously appeared in the 1978 Sylvester Stallone film Paradise Alley, would also later recommend Hogan to Stallone for the role of Thunderlips in Rocky III.

-McMahon was impressed with Bollea's charisma and physical stature, offered him a spot on the WWWF roster as an opponent for André the Giant.
+McMahon, impressed with Bollea's charisma and physical stature, offered him a spot on the WWWF roster as an opponent for André the Giant.
 McMahon, who wanted to use an Irish name, gave him the last name Hogan, and suggested he dye his hair red.
 Hogan, whose hair was already thinning, declined, quipping, "I'll be a blond Irishman."
 Hogan wrestled his first match in the WWWF under the ring name "Hulk Hogan" by defeating Harry Valdez on the November 17 episode of Championship Wrestling.
 He was presented as a villain in the WWWF, and was managed by "Classy" Freddie Blassie.

 The next year, Hogan began a high-profile feud with André the Giant.
-On August 9, 1980, at Showdown at Shea, André defeated Hogan in a match.
-However, Hogan notably body-slammed André during the bout, an early version of the iconic moment that would later be immortalized at WrestleMania III.
+On August 9, 1980, at Showdown at Shea, André defeated Hogan.
+Hogan notably body-slammed André during the bout, an early version of the iconic moment that would later be immortalized at WrestleMania III.
 They faced off again on August 30, 1980, at Madison Square Garden in a televised match with Gorilla Monsoon serving as special guest referee.
-Once again, Hogan managed to body-slam André, but was unsuccessful in ultimately defeating him.
+Once again, Hogan managed to body-slam André, but again lost to him.